 What problems does hacking identify?

 Ethical hacking attempts to emulate an attacker while examining the protection of an organization’s IT assets.
-They are looking for threat vectors against by the victim while doing so.
-The first objective is to conduct investigation and gather information as possible.
+They are looking for threat vectors against the victim while doing so.
+The first objective is to conduct an investigation and gather information as possible.

 Again when the ethical hacker has gathered enough knowledge, they examine the asset for weaknesses.
 They use a mixture of automated and manual testing to complete this assessment.
 Even sophisticated capabilities may be vulnerable to complex countermeasure methods.